Are you in the market for a new saddle pad for your horse? Is the one you are using a little thin and frayed?

 Swayback horses and High Withered Horses:

 Contour pads are advised for a horse with high withers or a horse that is sway back.
-They actually have a pad named Swayback for that conformation of horse.
+They actually have a pad named Swayback for that conformation of the horse.
 Another one for the high withered horse is a Built Up Pad.
 It’s like the name implies and helps keep the saddle off the withers making it more comfortable for the horse.
 There is one more pad for the high withered horse; it’s called a cutout.
 It has a cutout area so that the blanket is not sitting directly on the withers.

 The horse that has a wide, flat back that shows no distinct high point is called mutton withers.
-For the horse with this profile, the straight pad would be a good choice to put on under the saddle.
+For the horse with this profile, the straight pad would be a good choice to put under the saddle.

 A horse with a short back is happy with a round type of pad.
-Some different colors are displayed in the image below.

 One more type of back protection for your horse if they have strong developed shoulders and also may have high withers is called Ortho Sport.